SUSE/skuba/docs/man/caaspctl-node-reset.1.md

   Print usage statement.

 **--target, -t**
-  IP or host name of the node to connect to using SSH
+  (required) IP or host name of the node to connect to using SSH

 **--user, -u**
   User identity used to connect to target (default=root)